jo/couchmagick/README.md

 ; Optional username and password username = mein-user password = secure
 ; Number of simultanous streams.
+Default is 1. streams = 8
-Default is 1 streams = 8
+; Concurrency level (number of simultanous convert processes).
+Default is 1 concurrency = 8
 ; Timeout in ms. Default is 10000 timeout = 1000
 ; Batch size.
 Default is 100
-limit = 1000
+limit = 10
 ```

 Imagemagick Configuration